-Certificate in Strategy

-The Certificate in Strategy provides the student with a foundational understanding of the development and advancement of strategic, innovative management methods and practices.

-Multinational Management

-This course provides an examination and analysis of multinational management functions and processes including planning, organizing, leading, and controlling across cultures and borders in globally diverse environments and organizations.
+May be Taken Concurrently With: CNBUS 2202 Credits: 3 Certificate in Strategy The Certificate in Strategy provides the student with a foundational understanding of the development and advancement of strategic, innovative management methods and practices.
+Multinational Management This course provides an examination and analysis of multinational management functions and processes including planning, organizing, leading, and controlling across cultures and borders in globally diverse environments and organizations.
 Topics include cross-cultural strategic planning, leadership, and human resource management.

-Business and Society

-This course explores the inter-relationships between business and society, including the tensions between various stakeholders and the growing pressures to approach business with corporate responsibility and sustainability as primary underlying influences.
+Course Code: CNBUS 2207 Prerequisites: None Credits: 3 Business and Society (Proctored Course) This course explores the inter-relationships between business and society, including the tensions between various stakeholders and the growing pressures to approach business with corporate responsibility and sustainability as primary underlying influences.
 With rapidly changing technology and globalization, we must strategize our business decisions with far greater insight and conscientiousness than ever before.
 This course examines business and society relationships from various global perspectives, including developing countries and societies, and different cultural norms and beliefs.
 It provides students with insights into the issues surrounding business from both macro and micro level perspectives.

-Strategic Management

-This course explores the relationships between organizations and their environments from a corporate policy perspective.
+Course Code: CNBUS 3306 Prerequisites: CNBUS 2207 May be Taken Concurrently With: CNBUS 4407 Credits: 3 Strategic Management This course explores the relationships between organizations and their environments from a corporate policy perspective.
 Topics to be discussed include organizational structure and development, competition analysis, long and short-range planning, creating mission and vision statements, implementing goals, performance indicators and evaluation.
+Course Code: CNBUS 4407 Prerequisites: CNBUS 2207